Fukushima nuclear accident: Radiation effects in humans

 Estimated effective doses outside Japan are considered to be below (or far below) the levels regarded as very small by the international radiological protection community.
 Canadian academic studies failed to show any significant amount of radiation in the coastal waters off Canada's west coast.
 The report's author received death threats from supporters promoting the idea of a "wave of cancer deaths across North America".

 The World Health Organization (WHO), United Nations (UN), and researchers from other groups were particularly concerned about thyroid cancer as a result of the radiation.
-In January 2022, six such patients who were children at the time of the accident sued TEPCO for 616 million yen after developing thyroid cancer.
+In January 2022, six such patients who were kids at the time of the accident sued TEPCO for 616 million yen after developing thyroid cancer.
 The scientific consensus suggests that the increase in detectable thyroid cancer fell within statistical background noise due to the screening effect, and that the cancers did not have chromosomal aberrations consistent with exposure to ionizing radiation, except for that caused by CT scans.

 Leukemia, breast cancer, and other solid cancers were studied by the WHO.
 Increase in lifetime cancer relative to baseline risk for infants was reported because these represent an upper bound for the cancer related health risks.
 The WHO notes that a large increase in thyroid cancer is partially due to extremely low baseline rates.